Pyleks/Milestone-Project-3/README.md

 waiting for approval.

 ## Features
 All the features were developed with dynamic user content with appropriate restrictions.
 Features like create, update, delete, approve are hidden behind a registration wall or login portal, but this do not hinder visitors from viewing the overall content.

-### Implemented Features

 #### Home Page (visitor)
-The home page includes Login and registration menu at the very top, with all the highest rated recipes come into view with the option to filter between highest and medium rated recipes, lower on the page you will find a own section for the newest added recipe followed by all the unrated ones, This page also shows the star rating for all recipe
+The home page includes Login and Registration menu at the very top, where all the highest rated recipes comes into view with the option to filter between highest and medium rated recipes.
+Lower on the page you will find a own section for the newest added recipe followed by all the unrated.
+This page also shows the star rating for all recipes.

 #### Home Page (Registered/logged in)
-After logging in, a few new features appear, the header will now show Logout and your username, which leads to your own profile page, a new button next to the filter to add a new recipe, originally this button was a circle on the right side, but was reported to be overseen too easily.
+After logging in a few new features appear, the header will now show Logout and your username, which leads to your own profile page.
+A new button next to the filter to add a new recipe, originally this button was a circle on the right side, but was reported to be overseen too easily.
 This do not obstruct the view of the recipes itself.

 #### Recipe Page (visitor)
-On this page you can view the entire recipe, author, date added or updated, as well the image of the recipe.
+On this page you can view the entire recipe, author, date added or updated, star rating as well as the image of the recipe.
-This page is fully generated by the author of the recipe. the navigation bar stays the same on all pages as a visitor.
+This page is fully generated by the author of the recipe.

 #### Recipe Page (logged in as Author and viewing your own recipe)
-Once logged in there is a few new features appearing, and 1 disappearing, you now have the ability to update or delete your own recipe, however you can not rate a recipe that you made.
+Once logged in there is a few new features appearing, and 1 disappearing, you now have the ability to update or delete your own recipe, however you can not rate a recipe that you have made.

 #### Recipe Page (logged in but not the author)
-Once again, as a registered user and logged in, you can view other pages, and rate them as you see fit, but you can not update or delete someone else recipe, so this feature is completely removed and limited to author and administrator only.
+Once again, as a registered user and logged in you can view other pages, and rate them as you see fit, but you can not update or delete someone else recipe, so this feature is completely removed and limited to author and administrator only.